 The Christmas Brand

 There are many reasons why Christmas isn’t the most wonderful time of the year.
-It’s become too commercialized and is not environmentally friendly (all the plastics and packaging, food waste, energy consumption).
-Bringing family together can be stressful at the best of times.
+It’s become too commercialized and environmentally friendly (all the plastics and packaging, food waste, energy consumption).
+Bringing the family together can be stressful at the best of times.
 There is the pressure of shopping, the financial woes, and high expectations.
-Holiday depression is very real.
+Holiday depression is genuine.
 Are the billions of dollars of consumerism worth it?
 Should we all become like Scrooge or the Grinch?

-Once every year we pull-out the holiday decorations, put on the ugly Christmas sweaters, consume too much, get frustrated in busy malls, parking lots, roads and airports, navigate rude and obnoxious friends and family, but there is always that one moment that makes it all worth it.
+Once every year, we pull out the holiday decorations, put on the ugly Christmas sweaters, consume too much, get frustrated in busy malls, parking lots, roads and airports, navigate rude and obnoxious friends and family.
+Still, there is always that one moment that makes it all worth it.
 We strive to capture these moments in our commercials.

-The trick is to recognize that one moment of time when you see a child’s face light up in wonder, when a stranger stands there opening a door just for you, when someone thanks you for helping them with the simplest things, when you try something different and like it, when you invite someone new to share your holiday traditions.
-Not unlike the image portrayed in Christmas commercials, there are real moments that remind us of the true spirit of Christmas.
+The trick is to recognize that one moment when you see a child’s face light up in wonder when a stranger stands there opening a door just for you when someone thanks you for helping them with the simplest things when you try something different and like it when you invite someone new to share your holiday traditions.
+Not unlike the image portrayed in Christmas commercials, there are real moments that remind us of Christmas’s true spirit.

 May your heart and home be filled will all of the happiness, joy, and peace during the holiday season.
-May you experience that Christmas moment of joy even if it is sparked by a Christmas commercial.
+May you experience that Christmas moment of joy even if a Christmas commercial sparks it.

 Merry Brand Christmas!